inspiringsource/aws-solutions-architect/docs/Content/page-Domain1.md

 *	Securing external network connections to and from the AWS Cloud (for example, VPN, AWS Direct Connect)

-### C. Determine appropriate data security controls.
+### Task Statement 2.
+Determine appropriate data security controls.

 Knowledge of:
 *	Data access and governance